By Ellie Gottesman

 “I think the bonding and strength that we will gain from these runs will help us achieve our team goals,” Nayar said.
 “There are a lot of young runners, and the future looks bright.”

 The runners, along with their coaches, have high hopes for the upcoming 2018 season.

-“We will have one of the best teams in the past decade,” said Karsten Mullins.
+“We will have one of the best teams in the past decade,” Mullins said.
 “The strengths of the team are our depth, work rate, and Michael Deal.”

 As the school year starts, the team intends to continue its habits from the summer.

 “We will continue to focus on the little things that can really make a difference and have a heck of a lot of fun along the way,” Empey said.